jes/scamp-cpu/ISA.md

 We also have 1 bit spare that we can toggle when !EO.

+We might consider adding a bit to disable carry input to the ALU.

 ## Extensibility

 In addition to the 2 unused bits, and the spare but when !EO,